Read

 Subscribe here

-After creating an innovative solution for an agricultural company, which even made the news because of the good results, Maor said goodbye to his team with everything documented and trained.
+After creating an innovative solution for an agricultural company—one that even made the news—Maor left his team fully trained and documented.

-Until that same day, his replacement called him saying, "Maor, I think I deleted the program."
+Or so he thought.
+That same day, his replacement called: "Maor, I think I deleted the program."

-• Never assume that your last day will be a quiet one.
+• Never assume your last day will be smooth.

-After the stories, came the questions... and the confessions.
-Three people were encouraged to share their own experiences at the open microphone.
-No awkward silences, no judgment.
-Just genuine connection.
+Three team members stepped up to share their own stories during the open mic.
+No awkward silence, no judgment.
+Just a genuine connection.

-"The event was excellent, people loved it - thanks again so much for your great help! :)"
+"The event was great, people loved it very much, thanks again for your great help! :)”

-By losing the fear of talking about failure, Budget Thuis helped its employees understand what it takes to make decisions and take risks, while innovating to deliver the best customer experience.
+By removing the fear of failure, Budget Thuis helped its people better understand what it means to make decisions and take risks, while continuing to innovate for an exceptional customer experience.

 Want to bring a Fuckup Nights experience like this to your team?